vissidarte/AgoraDynamicKey/README.md

 ## SDK and Dynamic Key Compatibility
 Note: It is recommended for you to upgrade to DynamicKey5 ASAP.

-### If you need to verify user permission in channel
+### If you need to verify user permission in channel:
 | Dynamic Key Version | UID | SDK Version  |
 |---|---|---|
 | DynamicKey5  | specify the permission | 1.7.0 or later  |